-WHEREAS, Upon the outbreak of the Civil War, Grant offered his services to the Union cause, and rose to be supreme commander of the Union armies in 1864; and
+WHEREAS, upon the outbreak of the Civil War, he offered his services to the Union cause and rose to be supreme commander of the Union armies in 1864; and

-WHEREAS, Over the course of his battles and campaigns, including at Forts Henry and Donelson, Shiloh, Vicksburg, Chattanooga, the Wilderness Campaign, the Petersburg Campaign, and the Appomattox Campaign, General Grant was the principal author of Union victory; and
+WHEREAS, over the course of his battles and campaigns, including at Forts Henry and Donelson, Shiloh, Vicksburg, Chattanooga, the Wilderness Campaign, the Petersburg Campaign and the Appomattox Campaign, General Grant was the principal author of Union victory; and

-WHEREAS, General Robert E. Lee's surrender of the Army of Northern Virginia to General Grant at Appomattox Court House on April 9, 1865, marked the virtual end of the Civil War.
-General Grant's magnanimous surrender terms won him the gratitude of those who had fought his armies on the battlefield and helped reunite the nation.
+WHEREAS, General Robert E. Lee's surrender of the Army of Northern Virginia to General Grant at Appomattox Court House on April 9, 1865 marked the virtual end of the Civil War.
+General Grant's magnanimous surrender terms won him the gratitude of those who had fought his armies on the battlefield.
 His military victory also enabled the emancipation of enslaved people; and

-WHEREAS, General Grant was twice elected president, in 1868 and 1872, both times winning Kansas; and
+WHEREAS, after he was nominated by the Republican Party, General Grant was twice elected president, in 1868 and 1872; and

-WHEREAS, As president, he secured, with the support of Kansas, the ratification of the Fifteenth Amendment, which prohibits racial discrimination with respect to voting rights.
-President Grant also signed into law the creation of the Department of Justice, several Enforcement Acts, and a Civil Rights Act that upheld Fourteenth and Fifteenth Amendment rights.
-He pushed prosecution efforts that crushed the nineteenth-century Ku Klux Klan; and
+WHEREAS, as president, he secured, with Alabama's support, the ratification of the Fifteenth Amendment, which prohibits racial discrimination with respect to voting rights.
+President Grant also signed into law the creation of the Department of Justice, several Enforcement Acts and a Civil Rights Act that upheld Fourteenth and Fifteenth Amendment rights; and

-WHEREAS, President Grant achieved significant benchmarks in peace, including the successful resolution of disputes with Spain and Great Britain that threatened war.
+WHEREAS, President Grant achieved significant benchmarks in peace.
 The Treaty of Washington helped establish the principle of international arbitration as a means for the peaceful resolution of major international disputes; and

-WHEREAS, His Personal Memoirs of U.S. Grant stands as one of the greatest works of American literature and one of the greatest military autobiographies of all time.
+WHEREAS, his Personal Memoirs of U.S. Grant stands as one of the greatest works of American literature;

-NOW, THEREFORE, I, Laura Kelly, GOVERNOR OF THE STATE OF KANSAS, do hereby proclaim April 27, 2022 as in the state of Kansas and I urge all citizens to join in this observation.
+NOW, THEREFORE, I, Kay Ivey, Governor of Alabama, do hereby proclaim April 27, 2022 as in the state of Alabama.